 Most of the lessons came from the first house in Indianapolis.
 That’s not bad, a one house learning curve.

 - Researching and comparing rental properties takes a lot of time and effort.
-Andrew built a tool, Simple Wealth, that does the work for you.
+Andrew built a tool, Investable, that does the work for you.

 - Don’t buy a property from a guy named Bill.